mazwat/mazwat.github.io/cybernetics-lm-2.md

 This pattern is especially useful for defining state machines.
 Ray Wenderlich has a great [article](https://www.raywenderlich.com/%206034380-state-pattern-using-unity) on using the pattern to control animation states in player characters in Unity.
 You can also explore the basic implementation of the state at [refactoring guru](https://refactoring.guru/design-patterns/state).

 ![Ray Wenderlich example](https://koenig-media.raywenderlich.com/uploads/2019/10/jumpingOpt.gif)
-*Fig.22 - State Design Pattern example implementation in Unity*
+*Fig.22 - State Design Pattern example implementation in Unity Image Attribution: raywenderlich.com*

 ### State Machines in Arduino